 The Equal Justice for People with Developmental Disabilities project will establish a replicable local advocacy model at the municipal court level.
 This model will provide a local court advocate who will advocate within the court system so that the rights of individuals with developmental disabilities are ensured.
 In addition, the Equal Justice project will build local capacity by providing criminal justice mentoring to self-advocates and family members, and by providing training and technical assistance to local criminal justice professionals.
 Trained family members and self advocates will provide training and support to other self-advocates and family members so that they have an increased capacity to support themselves and others when they come in contact with the criminal justice system.

-The Institute provides training and technical assistance at the local, state and national level to day and residential provider agencies, victim services and disability organizations, self-advocates, family members, and other community and professional groups.
+The Institute provides training at the local, state and national level to day and residential provider agencies, victim services and disability organizations, self-advocates, family members, and other community and professional groups.
 Topics include: